influxdata/telegraf/plugins/inputs/modbus/README.md

 ## Notes

 You can debug Modbus connection issues by enabling `debug_connection`.
 To see those debug messages, Telegraf has to be started with debugging enabled (i.e. with the `--debug` option).
 Please be aware that connection tracing will produce a lot of messages and should __NOT__ be used in production environments.
+You can debug Modbus connection issues by enabling `debug_connection`.
+To see those debug messages, Telegraf has to be started with debugging enabled (i.e. with the `--debug` option).
+Please be aware that connection tracing will produce a lot of messages and should __NOT__ be used in production environments.

 Please use `pause_between_requests` with care.
 Ensure the total gather time, including the pause(s), does not exceed the configured collection interval.
 Note that pauses add up if multiple requests are sent!

 ## Configuration styles

 The modbus plugin supports multiple configuration styles that can be set using the `configuration_type` setting.
 The different styles are described below.
 Please note that styles cannot be mixed, i.e. only the settings belonging to the configured `configuration_type` are used for constructing _modbus_ requests and creation of metrics.

 Directly jump to the styles: